Skip to content

 Or maybe someone just needs to get outside more often…?
 Yeah.
 That person would be me.

-If color theory resonates with you, then check out my other articles about how color works with covers and more.
+If color theory resonates with you, then please be sure to check out my other articles about how color works with covers and more.
 And maybe one of these days I will finally get around to updating these!

 Color Explorations